IMPACT: AI-Powered Investigation by The Colonist Report Africa Recognized by Reuters Institute, Cited in Nigerian Seminar

 Communities in the DRC are left out of the mining transition negotiations

-Communities in the DRC are left out of the mining transition negotiations Affected residents told Jonas Kiriko that while they are excluded from the negotiations, outsiders are now in charge of the talks with the company.
+Affected residents told Jonas Kiriko that while they are excluded from the negotiations, outsiders are now in charge of the talks with the company.
 August 5, 2024.
-12:12 pm The first health institution under construction in the village of Kabundji, built by…
+12:12 pm The first health institution under construction in the village of Kabundji, built by the state with mining royalties.
+Photo: Jonas Kiriko Subsidiaries of Canadian mining company…

 The dangers in the transition to clean energy in Tanzania